La Sportiva Synchro AT Ski Boot

 Now, before I go singing the praises of stiffer = better, it should be said that stiffer is not necessarily better.
 One of the remarkable qualities of the Spectre AT ski boot is its progressive flex – this refers to how the flex modulates as you push against the boot.
 Such progressive flex feels natural and responds well to the dynamic demands of skiing.
 The opposite would be a boot that only flexes under extreme pressure.
 In other words, progressive flex is good – especially for ski touring and powder skiing.
 I have been on the Spectre for multiple seasons and it rarely (if ever) leaves me wanting for more power.
 But I am lightweight relative to many skiers.
-Heavier skiers and those with an affinity for the power of stiffer alpine boots will welcome the stouter flex of the Synchro – and La Sportiva offers the extra power with very little weight penalty or loss in walk mode range.
+Heavier skiers and those with an affinity for the power of stiffer alpine boots will welcome the stouter flex of the Synchro – and La Sportiva offers the extra power with very little weight penalty and only modest differences in walk-mode range.

 What’s New and Different in the Synchro

 Beyond the added stiffness of the new Synchro boot, there are a handful of small changes.
-There are the aforementioned new two-piece tongue and overlap liner design, which together definitely add to the boots new stiffer feel.
-The tongue drops the bellows hinge point of the Spectre ( a weak point in the Spectre) and adds a stiffener component (the black piece in the pic).
-The new tongue combined with the wrap liner impact flex and walk mode.
+There are the aforementioned new two-piece tongue and overlap liner design, which together definitely add to the boots stiffer feel.
+The tongue drops the bellows hinge of the Spectre ( a weak point in the Spectre) and adds a stiffener component (the black piece in the pic).
+The new tongue combined with the wrap liner tight up the flex and walk mode to a degree.
 Sportiva specs the Synchro walk mode at 50 degree range of motion, while the Spectre is at 60 degrees.
 While the 10-degree range loss is notable, the exact range of either boot is somewhat dictated by how tight or lose one runs the cuff buckles when in tour mode.
-The reality is the Synchro still offers a good range of motion, albeit not as free as the Spectre, which. would rate as one of the best walk modes for a boot of its caliber.
+The reality is the Synchro still offers a good range of motion, albeit not quite as free as the Spectre, which I would rate as one of the best walk modes for a boot of its caliber.